samattwood9/notebook-starter/README.md

 2. Open in VS Code (at this time it must be VS Code Insiders).
 3. Install the recommended exentsions when prompted.
 4. Open a terminal and run: `pip install -r requirements.txt`.
+5. Run: `pre-commit install`.
-5. Create `.py` files as needed, then right click a file and select `Open as a Jupyter Notebook` to open in a notebook format.
+6. Create `.py` files as needed, then right click a file and select `Open as a Jupyter Notebook` to open in a notebook format.

 ## Notes